TZstatsADS/Spring2021-Project3-group4/README.md

 	+ Xing, Yuqi yx2666@columbia.edu
 	+ Yuan, Serena sy2657@columbia.edu

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
 We used Gradient Boosting Machine (GBM) as our baseline model on 3000 facial images with the extracted features to recognized the emotion from new facial images.
-Our group gives six typical machine learn algorithms (PCA+LDA, Random Forest(unweighted), Random Forest(weighted), SVM(kernel = polynomial, linear, radial, sigmoid), Elastic Net and xgboost).
+Our group gives six typical machine learn algorithms (PCA+LDA, Random Forest(unweighted), Random Forest(weighted), SVM(kernel = polynomial, linear, radial, sigmoid), Elastic Net, KNN and xgboost).
 We trained different models on the given data set, found the optimized parameters through cross-validation and compared them by mean error, auc, training time and testing time.
 We found xgboost model improves the baseline model the most.

 **Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.